rackerlabs/docs-developer-blog/_posts/2018-11-08-hyperion-smart-view-connections.md

 - **Shared Connections**: Connections that are defined by an administrator and that can be viewed by all users.

--**Private Connections**: Locally stored connections or URL-based connections.
+- **Private Connections**: Locally stored connections or URL-based connections.

 The following diagram shows the two connection types: